- Home

 Linear programming optimizes a linear objective subject to linear inequality or equality constraints.

-Why is Linear Programming important?
+What is the Linear Programming formula?

 Prerequisites